Gabbelebab/Forza-data-tools/README.md

 ## Run
 ### Command line options
-Specify a CSV file to log to: `-c log.csv` (File will be overwritten if it exists)
-Enable support for Forza Horizon: `-z`
+Specify a CSV file to log to: `-c log.csv` (File will be overwritten if it exists) Enable support for Forza Horizon: `-z`
 Enable JSON server: `-j`
 Disable realtime terminal output: `-q`
 Enable debug information: `-d`
+Specify a JSON file to log to: `-f log.json` (File will be overwritten if it exists)

 &nbsp;